 The Minimus – The top of of the buttocks (the bit that really shows your butt shape)

 Butt..
-Pun intended, knowing the muscles in your butt and incorporating exercises won’t really do much for growing the butt.
+Pun intended, knowing the muscles in your butt and incorporating exercises won’t really do much for growing the glute.
 You have to know how to grow your muscles collectively.

 Isolation exercises for each muscle